Skip to content

 var issuerKey = new ECDsaSecurityKey(ecdsa) { KeyId = "my-key-1" };

-Step 2: Create the Issuer
+Step 2: Create the issuer

 The SdIssuer class handles SD-JWT creation: